MicrosoftTranslator/azure-phi3-gpt4-AzureTranslator-playground/README.md

 3. Select deployment model (phi-3-mini-128k-instruct-2 as an example for chat and GPT for assistants).
 4. Change query paramters.
 5. Clear chat.

+---
+**NOTE**

+This code supports requesting translation into French, German, Chinese, Spanish, and English.
+You can be modified the code to support more languages.

+#### Example query:

+What is Fermat's last theorem?
+Translate into French.

+---